verena-yacoub/SDCND-P1/README.md

 [4] https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_gui/py_video_display/py_video_display.html (for video reading and frames extraction)

-_To be more specific: the methodology of finding slopes was adopted from one of the defined methods in reference [1] with some amendments, the preprocessing steps and houghlines methods were adopted from Udacity course provided in class._
+_To be more specific: the methodology of finding slopes was adopted from one of the defined methods in reference [1] with some amendments, and the preprocessing steps along with houghlines methods were adopted from Udacity course provided in class._
----